Pain is a significant factor that affects the quality of life. Managing pain is key to your pet’s health and happiness.

 Pain is the brain’s perception of an unwanted stimulus.
 Although it is hurtful, it plays an important role– it lets us know something is wrong.
 And because your pet cannot communicate when they are in pain, it is the pet parent’s responsibility to be aware of pain symptoms and seek veterinary help when something is wrong.

 If you notice several of the following signs or one or two of these signs to an extreme degree, it may be time to seek help for your pet:

 Of course, although pain is important, it is unwanted.
 In particular, chronic pain, or pain that is associated with a chronic condition such as cancer or arthritis, must be managed long-term to reduce suffering.

 Some ways that we are able to manage pain in our patients include:

-Medication for severe or chronic pain, prescribed by a veterinarian is often the best and easiest option.
-Remember to never give your pet pain medication that has not been prescribed to them– this is highly dangerous, especially human medication, which could be deadly to them.
+Medication for severe or chronic pain prescribed by our McKinney veterinarian is often the best and easiest option.
+Remember never to give your pet pain medication that has not been prescribed to them– this is highly dangerous, especially human medication, which could be deadly to them.

 Supplements can help to manage pain in a more natural and holistic way.
 Ask your veterinarian if this could be an option for your pet.

-Laser therapy is a non-invasive treatment for pain that also aids in healing.
-After only one session, you will be able to see a decrease in your pet’s symptoms, in most cases.
+Pet laser therapy is a non-invasive treatment for pain that also aids in healing.
+After only one session, you will be able to see a decrease in your pet’s symptoms in most cases.
 Depending on the severity of the pain, the doctor may recommend several sessions.